Christ's Suffering Reorients Us: Breaking with Sin for God's Will

 Those who belong to the crucified Christ no longer live for human passions but for the will of God.

-1 Therefore, since Christ suffered for us in the flesh, arm yourselves also with the same mind; for he who has suffered in the flesh has ceased from sin,
+1 Therefore, since Christ suffered in His body, arm yourselves with the same resolve, because anyone who has suffered in his body is done with sin.

-5 They will give account to him who is ready to judge the living and the dead.
+5 But they will have to give an account to Him who is ready to judge the living and the dead.

-6 For to this end the Good News was preached even to the dead, that they might be judged indeed as men in the flesh, but live as to God in the spirit.
+6 That is why the gospel was preached even to those who are now dead, so that they might be judged as men in the flesh, but live according to God in the spirit.

 Those who belong to the crucified Christ no longer live for human passions but for the will of God.